-- ► To show or hide specific columns on the outlets overview page: - 1) Click to show a list of Available Data of the Outlets Overview Page (on page 104). - 2) Select those you want to show. - ► To configure global outlet settings or perform the load-shedding command: - 1) Click to show a list of commands. - 2) Select the desired command.
+- ► To configure global outlet settings or perform the load-shedding command:

+- 1. Click to show a list of commands.

+- 2. Select the desired command.

-Note that only outlet-switching capable models have the commands marked with \ in the table.
+Only outlet-switching capable models have the commands marked with in the table.

-Command Refer to Threshold Bulk Setup Threshold Bulk Setup (on page 105) Sequence Setup Sequence Setup (on page 106) Load Shedding Setup Load Shedding Setup: Setting Non-Critical Outlets (on page 107) Activate Load Shedding OR Deactivate Load Shedding Load Shedding Mode: Activate or Deactivate (on page 108)
+Refer to

+Threshold Bulk Setup (on page 137)

+Sequence Setup (on page 140)

+Load Shedding Setup: Setting Non-Critical Outlets (on page 141)

+Load Shedding Mode: Activate or Deactivate (on page 141)